nbkhope/html_forms/README.md

 # html_forms
+Tools to help build HTML forms

+## Contents
+### HTML Stuff
+- Birthday selects for month, day, and year
-Country and Language options for an HTML <select> form element
+- Country and Language options for an HTML <select> form element
+### Lists
+- countries and languages